Nastel/jkool-client-java-api/README.md

 ```
 All returned JKQL responses are JSON.
 ###Running jKool Queries (Asynchronously)
 Developers can also invoke JKQL queries asynchronously using callbacks.
 To do this, make use of the `JKQueryAsync`.
 Below is an example.
-Please note that this example is demonstrating adding a connection handler that will do a trace and a connection handler that will retry the connection every so many milliseconds if it should fail.
+This example makes use of two connection handlers: 1) for tracing connection events and 2) for retrying connection during failures.
 ```java
 	// setup jKool WebSocket connection and connect JKQueryAsync jkQuery = new JKQueryAsync("yourtoken");